MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 To use a debugger on a webpage, you typically set a breakpoint and then send a form from the webpage, as follows:

-1. Open this [Demo: Get Started Debugging JavaScript with Microsoft Edge DevTools](https://microsoftedge.github.io/Demos/devtools-js-get-started/) webpage in a new window or tab.
+1. Open the [Demo: Get Started Debugging JavaScript with Microsoft Edge DevTools](https://microsoftedge.github.io/Demos/devtools-js-get-started/) webpage in a new window or tab.

    <!-- You can view the source code for the demo page at the [MicrosoftEdge/Demos > devtools-js-get-started](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-js-get-started) repo folder. -->